+- Who Can Vote 1

-Who Can VoteVoting Your Proxy 1 1
+- Voting Your Proxy 1

 - How Proxies Work 1

 - Revoking Your Proxy 2

-- Quorum and Conduct of Meeting 2

-- Attendance at the Annual General Meeting 2
+Quorum and Conduct of Meeting Attendance at the Annual General Meeting 2 2

 Information About Our Annual General Meeting and Solicitation of Proxies 2

-Votes Needed Important Notice Regarding the Availability of Proxy Materials for the Annual General Meeting of Shareholders to be held on April 24, 2012 2 3
+- Votes Needed Live start Nation Degrading the Applicability of Drawn Materials for the Applicable Application of Chambelland to be held on Application of Chambelland to the Chambel 2

-- Important Notice Regarding the Avariability of Proxy Materials for the Affidial General Meeting of Shareholders to be field on April 24, 2012 - Board Recommendation 3
+Important Notice Regarding the Availability of Proxy Materials for the Annual General Meeting of Shareholders to be held on April 24, 2012 Board Recommendation 3

 - Cost of this Proxy Solicitation 3

 - Multiple Shareholders Sharing Same Address 3

 Item 1.
 Election of Directors 4

 Information Regarding the Board of Directors and Corporate Governance 7

 - Chairman and Chief Executive Officer 7

+- Lead Director 8

-Lead Director Risk Oversight 8
+- Risk Oversight 8

 - Audit Committee 9

 - Compensation Committee 9

 - Nominating & Governance Committee 10

 Attendance Codes of Business Conduct and Ethics 10 10

 - Communications with the Board 11

 - Policy on Director Qualifications and Nomination Process 11

-Agreement with Natixis Director Independence 11 12
+- Agreement with Natixis 11

+- Director Independence 12

-- Director Compensation for 2011 12
+Director Compensation for 2011 12

 Beneficial Owners of More Than Five Percent 16

 Beneficial Ownership of Directors, Director Nominees and Executive Officers 17

 Compensation Discussion and Analysis 18

 Compensation Committee Report 37

 Compensation of Executive Officers 38

 Certain Relationships and Related Transactions 50

 Audit Committee Report 59

 Item 2.
 Ratification of Appointment of Independent Registered Public Accounting Firm 60

 Item 3.
 An Advisory Vote Regarding Executive Compensation 62

-Annex A- Standards of Director Independence A-
+Annex A- Standards of Director Independence A- 1

-1